NUStreaming/LoL-plus/README.md

 # NOTE
-LoL^+ will be integrated with [dash.js referance player v.3.2.0](https://github.com/Dash-Industry-Forum/dash.js)
+LoL^+ will be integrated with [dash.js referance player v.3.2.0](https://github.com/Dash-Industry-Forum/dash.js) and due to the code base difference, there can be some differences in terms of performance.
+Under investigation.

 # Assets for LoL^+